Casualties of War: Plot

 At daybreak, Eriksson is ordered to guard Tran while the rest of the squad takes up a position near a railroad bridge overlooking a Viet Cong river supply depot.
-Through his acts of kindness, Eriksson manages to earn Tran's trust and prepares to go AWOL and return Tran to her family.
-However, Meserve sends Clark to get Eriksson and Tran to go to the bridge before Eriksson can carry out his plan.

-Meserve has Dìaz order close air support for an assault on the depot and then orders Dìaz to kill Tran with a knife.
-Before Dìaz can kill her, Eriksson fires his rifle into the air, exposing them to the nearby Viet Cong.
-Amidst the firefight, Tran tries to escape, despite being repeatedly stabbed by Clark.
-Eriksson tries to save her, but Meserve stops him and knocks him down with the butt of his gun.
-Eriksson watches helplessly as the entire squad shoots Tran numerous times until she falls off the bridge to her death.
+Eriksson has earned Tran's trust and prepares to desert in order to return Tran to her family, but he's ordered to take Tran to the bridge before he can carry out his plan.
+Meserve requests close air support for an assault on the depot and orders Dìaz to kill Tran with a knife.
+To prevent the murder, Eriksson fires his rifle into the air, alerting the nearby Viet Cong.
+Tran, repeatedly stabbed by Clark, tries to escape during the ensuing firefight.
+Meserve subdues Eriksson with his rifle butt and the squad shoots Tran numerous times, knocking her off the bridge to her death.

-After the battle, Eriksson wakes up in a field hospital at the base.
-He eventually bumps into Rowan and tells him everything that happened.
-Rowan suggests that Eriksson see Reilly and company commander Captain Hill.
-Reilly and Hill both prefer to bury the matter but Hill, infuriated at Eriksson's determination to press the issue, resolves to get rid of Eriksson and orders him transferred to a tunnel rat unit.
-The other men in Meserve's squad will all be reassigned as well.

-After narrowly escaping an attempt to kill him in the latrine with a grenade (made by Clark), Eriksson storms into a tent and smacks Clark in the face with a shovel, reminding Meserve that killing him is unnecessary because no one cares about what they did.
-Meserve shakily derides Eriksson, saying he's crazy, and Eriksson leaves.
+Eriksson wakes up in a field hospital and tells Rowan everything that happened.
+He suggests reporting to Reilly and company commander Captain Hill, but they prefer to bury the matter.
+When Eriksson presses the issue, Hill decides to transfer him to a tunnel rat unit and reassign the men in Meserve's squad.
+After narrowly escaping an attempt by Clark to kill him in the latrine with a grenade, Eriksson assaults him with a shovel.
+Meserve realizes that killing Eriksson is unnecessary because no one cares about the crime.
+Shaken, Meserve dismisses Eriksson as crazy.

-Eriksson then meets an Army chaplain at a bar and describes what happened during the patrol.
-The chaplain in turn reports it, launching an investigation.
-The four men who participated in the rape and murder are court martialed: Meserve receives 10 years hard labor and a dishonorable discharge, Clark receives life in prison, and Hatcher and Diaz receive 15 and 8 years of hard labor, respectively.
+The incident is finally investigated after Erikkson discusses it with an Army chaplain.
+The four men who participated in the rape and murder are court-martialed and convicted.
+Meserve receives ten years' imprisonment at hard labor and a dishonorable discharge, Clark receives life in prison, and Hatcher and Diaz receive fifteen and eight years of hard labor, respectively.

-At the end of the film, Eriksson wakens from a nightmare to find himself on a J-Church transit line in San Francisco, just a few seats from a Vietnamese-American student who resembles Tran.
+Eriksson awakens from a nightmare to find himself on a transit line in San Francisco, just a few seats from a Vietnamese-American student who resembles Tran.
 She disembarks at Dolores Park and forgets her scarf, prompting Eriksson to run after her to return it.
 As she thanks him and turns away, he calls after her in Vietnamese.
-She surmises that she reminds him of someone, and that he has had a bad dream.
-They go their separate ways, and Eriksson is somewhat comforted.
+She surmises that she reminds him of someone and that he has had a bad dream, but assures him that "it's over now."

 Cast

 The film continued the pseudonyms Lang used in his article, even though the soldiers' real names had since become public.
-Only the victim Tran Thi Oanh was referred to by her real name.